astro-informatics/s2wav/docs/tutorials/index.rst

 A series of tutorial notebooks which go through the absolute base level application of ``S2WAV`` apis.
 Post alpha release we will add examples for more involved applications, in the time being feel free to contact contributors for advice!
-At a high-level the ``S2WAV`` package is structured such that the 2 primary transforms, the Wigner and spherical harmonic transforms, can easily be accessed.
+At a high-level the ``S2WAV`` package is structured such that the 2 primary transforms, the analysis and synthesis directional wavelet transforms, can easily be accessed.

 Usage |:rocket:|
 -----------------